Sneha-2000-kkr/codewayy_phython_series/README.md

   - Function to print all the details of a student, so here this function should call all other functions to print the name, marks, grades, percentage.
+2. Write a program in Python to calculate the length of two strings by concatenating them.
+3. Write a program in Python to print all the numbers till 10 except 3, 7 using for and while loop.